ColinTheRobot/ga_bot/readme.md

 GA-Bot allows for custom interaction via the `bot_flavor.js` file.
 You can override the default messages here by adding data for the specific flavor keys:

 - `present` Response when a student sends the attendance secret word.
+(Removed for now)
 - `already_queued` Response when you try to queue again.
 - `secret_set` Message logged to the server when the secret changes.
+(Removed for now)
 - `remove` Response for leaving the queue.
 - `empty_queue` Display message for clearing the queue.
-- `attendance_cleared` Display message for clearing attendnace.
+- `attendance_cleared` Display message for clearing attendance.
+(Removed for now)
 - `quotes` An array of quotes chosen at random when a user queues.
 - `greeting` Message logged to the server when the bot has connected successfully.